3. CALENDAR AND DISTANCES IN 2020

 17. OTHER INFORMATION

 Filter Inline Cup is the largest inline skating race series in Northern Europe that offers several different distance races for skaters of all ages and levels.
 The purpose is to promote inline skating as an enjoyable summer activity to children, amateurs and athletes, and to offer diverse skating opportunities in places around Estonia.

-4.1.
-The race schedule for the first 3 Filter Inline Cup events is:

 5.1.
+The schedule for all Filter Inline Cup events except the Tallinn Folk Race:

+6.1.
 Age groups are determined by the year of birth.
-The following age groups are used:
+The following age groups are used.

 |M/N U10||1 km||2011-2013||M/N 1st-3rd place|

 |M/N U13||2 km||2007-2010||M/N 1st-3rd place|

 |M/N U19||21 km||2001-2002||M/N 1st-3rd place|

 7.1.
 In addition to individual classification, team classification is also available in Filter Inline Cup.
 To participate, a team must be registered using the 'Team Registration' field on the registration page.